joeadams0/Interpreter/README.md

 Interpreter
 ===========

-Simple C/Javaish interpreter written in Scheme
+A simple interpreter written in Scheme for EECS 345 at Case Western Reserve University.
+Iterpretes a Java/C like language.
+Part 1.